 Aspect Impact Management and Mitigation Measure(s) Key Performance Indicator (KPI) Implementation Responsibility Resources Timeline -The site is to be equipped with cautionary signs at any potential danger or risk area identified on site.
 Accidental fire outbreak Portable fire extinguishers should be provided on site.
 No open fires to be created by project personnel on site.
 Potential flammable areas and structures such as fuel storage tanks should be marked with clearly visible signage.
 No wildfires recorded (due to presence of workers) Proponent Fire extinguishers (1 per vehicle) and 1 per working site Throughout exploration phase Archaeology and heritage Accidental disturbance and destruction of archaeological or heritage objects and sites -A "No-Go-Area" should be put in place where there is evidence of archaeological site, historical, rock paintings, cave/rock shelter or past human dwellings.
-It can be a demarcation by fencing off or avoid the site completely by not working closely or near the known site. -On-site personnel and contractor crews must be sensitized to exercise and recognize "chance finds heritage" in the course of their work. -Preservation of all artefacts and objects that are discovered on and around project site -No-Go Areas avoided Proponent Salvage equipment As and when required, i.e., prior to site set up, and during exploration. -During the prospecting and exploration works, it is important to take note and recognize any
+It can be a demarcation by fencing off or avoid the site completely by not working closely or near the known site. -On-site personnel and contractor crews must be sensitized to exercise and recognize "chance finds heritage" in the course of their work. -During the prospecting and -Preservation of all artefacts and objects that are discovered on and around project site -No-Go Areas avoided Proponent Salvage equipment As and when required, i.e., prior to site set up, and during exploration. their work.

-Aspect Impact Management and Mitigation Measure(s) Key Performance Indicator (KPI) Implementation Responsibility Resources Timeline

-significant material being unearthed and making the correct ECO

-judgment on which actions should

-be taken (refer to CFP Appendix

-attached to the EMP).

--The footprint impact of the Operator

-proposed prospecting and

-exploration activities should be

-kept to minimal to limit the possibility of encountering chance

-finds within the EPL boundaries.

-The Proponent should keep a

-buffer of 50 meters on all the Foreman

-archaeological/cultural sites observed within the project site Flag tapes

-and broader area throughout their i lag lapes

-stay (duration of their presence) in Superintended

-the area.
-GPS (site marking)

--A landscape approach of the site Archaeologist

-management must consider , a chaochoghot

-culture and heritage features in the overall planning of exploration

-infrastructures within and beyond

-the license boundaries.

--The Proponent and Contractors

-should adhere to the provisions of

-Section 55 of the National

-Heritage Act in event significant heritage and culture features are

-discovered while conducting

-exploration works.
+Aspect Impact Management and Mitigation Measure(s) Key Performance Indicator (KPI) Implementation Responsibility Resources Timeline significant material being unearthed and making the correct judgment on which actions should be taken (refer to CFP Appendix attached to the EMP).
+ECO -The footprint impact of the proposed prospecting and exploration activities should be kept to minimal to limit the possibility of encountering chance finds within the EPL boundaries.
+Operator The Proponent should keep a buffer of 50 meters on all the archaeological/cultural sites observed within the project site and broader area throughout their Foreman Flag tapes stay (duration of their presence) in the area.
+Superintended GPS (site marking) -A landscape approach of the site management must consider culture and heritage features in the overall planning of exploration infrastructures within and beyond the license boundaries.
+Archaeologist -The Proponent and Contractors should adhere to the provisions of Section 55 of the National Heritage Act in event significant heritage and culture features are discovered while conducting exploration works.